KDE/clazy/docs/checks/README-sanitize-inline-keyword.md

 At the time of writing this (2023-08-27), there is no easy way to suppress this warning, and if warnings are treated as errors, the whole build can fail (e.g. on CI systems).

-The fix is simple, the inline keyword should be specificed for the declaration in-class, and not the definition.
+The fix is simple, the inline keyword should be specified for the declaration in-class, and not the definition.

 For more details see [this thread on the Qt Development mailing list](https://lists.qt-project.org/pipermail/development/2023-August/044351.html).